 - Emotion lotion

-No. Those types of systems make more work for the teacher and are punitive, I believe in being positive and working smarter, not harder.
+No. Typically, these types of classroom management systems make more work for the teacher and are punitive, I believe in being positive and working smarter, not harder.

-Behavior charts, stoplights, and card/ticket systems are a lot of work to keep up with and require lots of prep and complicated rules.
-None of the aforementioned systems hold the child accountable or have any flexibility, they are all or nothing and they are also negative and out in the open for everybody to see.
-It is demeaning for a child to have his ticket pulled and everybody to see that he has been “bad”, what does that teach the child other than to be ashamed?
+Behavior charts, stoplights, and card or ticket systems are a lot of work to keep up with and require lots of prep and complicated rules.
+None of these systems hold the child accountable or have any flexibility, they are all or nothing and they are also negative and out in the open for everybody to see.
+It is demeaning for a child to have his ticket pulled and everybody to see that he has been “bad”?
+What does that teach the child other than to be ashamed?
 Or maybe not get caught the next time?

-I would prefer to have a personal connection with a child and help him solve his problems by giving him choices and empowering him, these are valuable life lessons that a child will be able to internalize and use in daily life.
+Establishing a personal connection or relationship with a child and help them solve problems by giving them choices and empowering them, these are valuable life lessons that a child will be able to internalize and use in daily life.

 Acknowledging a child’s good behavior is far more powerful than acknowledging his bad behavior and goes a long way towards establishing a positive classroom environment.

 No, see the answer above.
-Rewards and prize/treasure chests are expensive!
-I would much rather spend my money on instructional items for the classroom and not trinkets that will become lost or broken within 5 seconds, often resulting in fights or tears.
-Also, what are we teaching children by giving them rewards when they “behave”?
-They are being rewarded for doing something that they should already be doing anyway.
+Rewards for prize boxes and treasure chests are expensive!
+I would much rather spend my money on instructional items for the classroom and not trinkets that will become lost or broken in a few seconds, often resulting in fights or tears.
+What are we teaching young children by giving them rewards for good behavior?
+They’re being rewarded for doing something that they should already be doing anyway.
 The biggest reward they can receive is the gift of learning how to make their own choices and the good feelings that come with choosing to do what is right for the sake of doing the right thing.

-This is a question I am asked frequently by visitors and the answer is both simple and complicated at the same time.
-First, I establish mutual respect, then I spend lots and lots of time modeling how to make good choices and role playing different scenarios in the beginning of the year.
+This is a question I am asked frequently and the answer is both simple and complicated at the same time.
+I spend lots and lots of time modeling how to make good choices and role playing different scenarios with the kids in the beginning of the year.

 The modeling and role playing is very time consuming but really pays off in the long run.
 If you want your students to share then you have to invest the time in the beginning teaching them how to share.
 If you want your students to clean-up on cue then you have to take the time to teach them how to do that too.
 We cannot take simple things for granted, everything must be taught, modeled, and role played with this age group to ensure success.